Arouna Sangante

-Arouna Sangante (born 12 April 2002) is a Senegalese professional footballer who plays as a centre-back for and captains Le Havre.
+Arouna Sangante (born 12 April 2002) is a Senegalese professional footballer who plays as a centre-back for La Liga club Sevilla.

-Career
+Club career

 Arouna Sangante played for Cosmos Saint-Denis and Red Star in Île-de-France, before joining Le Havre in 2017.

 He made his Ligue 2 debut for Le Havre on the 15 May 2021, starting the game against the league champions of Troyes.

+On 16 June 2026, Sangante signed a five-year contract with La Liga side Sevilla.

+International career

+Sangante was one of the players who were called up with the Senegal national team by head coach Patrick Vieira for the 2027 Africa Cup of Nations qualification matches against Mozambique and Ethiopia on 25 and 29 September 2026, respectively; and the friendly match against Comoros on 4 October 2026.